Crawling for Bass - Subwoofer Placement Tips

 - Adjust gain control of sub to tonally balance your system.

 This is a starter for those integrating a Subwoofer into their system for the first time.
-A more detailed placement guideline will be presented shortly for the more advanced users.
+We recommend reading more of our calibration and set up articles on this website and also checking out our How-To Youtube Videos.

 Confused about what AV Gear to buy or how to set it up?
 Join our Exclusive Audioholics E-Book Membership Program!